Axian-Inc/ffthh-jun-2025-aws-vpcs/modules/ipv6/basic/README.md

 # Basic IPv6 VPC

-This creates an IPv6-only VPC that is very similar to the default IPv4 VPC provided by AWS, with just Public Subnets.
+This creates an IPv6-only VPC that is similar to the default IPv4 VPCs provided by AWS, with just Public Subnets.
 Resources in this VPC do not have access to IPv4-only destinations.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements